cjudd/docker-for-devs-workshop/02_run_container.md

 # Run Docker Container

-In this lab, you will pull and run a Tomcat 7 container.
+In this lab, you will pull a Tomcat 7 images and run it as a container.

 ## Pull image and Run container.